stitchdata/docs/_saas-integrations/netsuite.md

 2. Click the **Setup** option in the top navigation menu, then **Integration > Web Services Preferences**.
 3. In the **Primary Information**, locate the **Account ID** field as shown in the image on the right.

-Keep this information handy - you'll need it to complete the setup in Stitch.
+**Note**: If your Account ID contains a suffix - `1234567_SB2`, for example - it should be included when entering the ID into Stitch.

 ### Create a Stitch NetSuite Admin user {#create-netsuite-admin-user}